House sitting after Brexit – What we know for 2022/2023

 What Brexit means to UK citizens who house sit

-Today is the 31st January 2020 and for some of us it's a sad day for the freedom of travel in the European Union.
-For others it's a happy outcome, but we aren't here to discuss the politics of Brexit.
-What we are doing is recognizing that it may present some changes to UK citizens who house sit and travel in Europe.
+For some of us it was the end of an era and a sad day for freedom of movement in the European Union.
+For others, a happy outcome.
+But we aren't here to discuss the politics of Brexit.
+What we are doing is recognizing that it does present some changes to UK citizens who house sit and travel in Europe.

-Ultimately it will also affect Europeans wanting to house sit in the United Kingdom, but we are focusing here on information issued by the UK Government.
+Ultimately it also affects Europeans wanting to house sit in the United Kingdom, but here we focus on information issued by the UK Government for UK citizens.

-We are keeping abreast of all the changes, as our plans involve some longer term travel and house sitting in both Europe and non-European countries from November this year.
-We will be travelling in a campervan (owned and registered in UK), and need to know how Brexit will affect our future travel plans.
+We keep track of new updates as our plans involve house sitting in the EU this year.
+We are travelling in a campervan (owned and registered in UK), and need to keep abreast of how Brexit will affect our future house sitting plans.

-We will indicate at the top of the article, when we last updated the information, but will aim to make changes as soon as we receive notifications from relevant official bodies.
+We will indicate at the top of this article, when we last updated the information, but will aim to make changes as soon as we receive notifications from relevant official bodies.

 Know your EU countries

-Things will be changing for those of us who plan to travel and/or house sit in Europe after the transition period ends.
-There are 4 main things you'll need to keep checking before leaving the United Kingdom when travelling to Europe or Norway, Switzerland, Iceland and Liechtenstein.
+There are several things you'll need to check before leaving the United Kingdom when travelling to the European Union, as well as Norway, Switzerland, Iceland and Liechtenstein.
 These include:

 - Travel insurance